cml87/Spring_SpEL/README.md

 With SpEL we evaluate string expression at run time.
 The result of the evaluation can be used to dynamically inject beans,  or values into beans.

 ## SpEL syntax
 SpEL expressions are always strings enclosed in double quotes.
-If we are accessing defined variables in the expression, we use a hash symbol (#) before the variable, like `"#variableName"`.
+If we are accessing variables in the expression, we use a hash symbol (#) before the variable name, like `"#variableName"`.
 Furthermore, if we use SpEL expression in metadata, like annotations and xml, we must enclose the whole expression in curly braces, like `"#{expression}"`.
-Strings inside a SpEL expression must be enclosed with single quotes
+Strings inside a SpEL expression must be enclosed with single quotes `'...'`.

 SpEL can be used in plain old Java code, it only needs Spring core libraries.
 Here is a pom file with the needed dependencies, followed by some example use cases in a main() method.